Tabacotaco/vue-example/README.md

 First of all, we must have to install `@vue/cli`,<br>
 and run `vue create my-app`, and choice using Typescript.

-This CLI will help us to create a new react project with Typescript.
+This CLI will help us to create a new vue project with Typescript.

 ## Npm Install